 Techniques Investigation Project Examination Description focuses on researching a specific problem, question, issue, or hypothesis through the selection, collection, analysis and/or interpretation of data, sources or information which may result in conclusions.
 It uses research, investigative practices, or processes in a particular context and occurs over an extended period of time. focuses on responding to a problem, question, stimulus and/or series of focused tasks within a scenario or context.
 This may involve using a process to solve a problem, or to inform new actions and/or understandings. focuses on responding independently to seen or unseen assessment item/s under supervised conditions and in a set time frame.
 Assessment item/s may include question/s, scenario/s, and/or problem/s.
-Learning area advice Students investigate a contemporary economic or business issue or question by locating data and information and identifying trends and/or effects to develop a response.
-Students respond to an economic or business issue using economic and business concepts that may include the identification of potential costs and benefits, and applying these to a real-world context.
+Learning area advice Students investigate a contemporary economic or business issue or question by locating data and information and identifying trends, economic cause-and-effect relationships, consumer and/or financial impacts to develop a response.
+Students respond to an economic or business issue using economic and business concepts that may include the use of criteria to determine a course of action, and applying these to a real-world context.
 Students respond to assessment items that may include seen or unseen stimulus from economic and business data and/or information.
 Note: Seen stimulus should be provided with sufficient time for students to adequately engage with the materials prior to the examination.
 Unseen stimulus should be information that has not been directly used in class.
 Mode written, spoken/signed or multimodal written, spoken/signed or multimodal written